 Ahmadinejad's 2009 comments repeat remarks he previously wrote back in early September 2006, in a letter sent to German Chancellor Angela Merkel.
 In it, Ahmadinejad stated, "World War II came to an end with all its material and moral losses and its 60 million casualties.
 The death of human beings is tragic and sad.
 In all divine religions and before all awakened conscience and pure nature of mankind and the sense of right and wrong, the life, property and honor of people, regardless of their religious persuasion and ethnic background, must be respected at all times and all places."

-By accepting the 60 million death toll of World War II, how could Ahmadinejad be denying the mechanized ethnic cleansing of millions of European Jews?
+By accepting the 60 million death toll of World War II, how could Ahmadinejad be denying the mechanized genocide of millions of European Jews?
 He continued,

 "Honorable ChancellorIf Ahmadinejad's point still isn't clear, he elaborates: